 This policy grants full access to a specific bucket for one user.
 It has two statements:- The first statement allows the specified user to perform all S3 actions on the bucket and its contents.

-[ORG-ID]with your organization’s cloud ID.[USER-ID]with the ID of the user you want to grant full access to.[BUCKET-NAME]with the name of the bucket you want to grant full access to.
+[ORG-ID]with your organization’s ID.[USER-ID]with the ID of the user you want to grant full access to.[BUCKET-NAME]with the name of the bucket you want to grant full access to.

 Full access to a specific bucket for one user